AmiQuijano/Research_Track1/README.md

 # Assignment
 The project aims to make a holonomic robot move around the arena to find and grab all the golden tokens and collect them in a desired zone.
 For this assignment, the chosen dropp off zone was the central gray square of the arena.
+The solution developed runs around the following steps:
+1. Move the robot to the collection area (center of the gray aquare).
+2. Search for the first golden token (whichever `R.see` detects first), move towards it while recording these motions and grab it.
+3. Move back to the collection area by tracing backwards the recorded motions, release the token and reference this first	token as the "GOAL" point.
+4. From the goal position, look for another golden token not collected before (whichever `R.see` detects first), move	towards it, and grab it.
+5. From the grabbed position, look for the token set as the "GOAL", move towards it and release the token.
+6. Repeat 4. and 5. iteratively until all golden tokens are collected, at which point the robot will stop searching for more tokens.

 The result of the developed script is the following :D